 Her efforts to get a protective order after their breakup were unsuccessful, despite evidence that her ex was harassing and stalking her.
 She eventually gave up on trying to get any type of help, changed her phone number, and moved on.
 Today, Ana is 26 and a psychologist helping other survivors, mostly because of her frustration with the way the system handles violence against women.
 She said Hurricane Maria is a reminder of how far Puerto Rico needs to go before treating survivors, regardless of their gender, with the compassion and justice they deserve.

 “There needs to be more education and training on the island, particularly for everyone who comes into contact with survivors and those trapped in the cycle of violence,” she said.
 “The abusers are the ones in power right now.
-We need to recognise how that affects survivors’ transportation, housing situation, their basic needs.”
+We need to recognize how that affects survivors’ transportation, housing situation, their basic needs.”

 The struggle to survive after the storm, including having access to basic needs such as clean water and electricity, is one of the reasons some women might have stayed with their abusers or returned to them.
 “I would have wanted for survivors’ shelters to have multiple floors, so we could have housed everyone,” ESCAPE’s Pizarro Quiles said.